jackmcc08/makers-gilded-rose-tech-test/README.md

 I also added in attr_reader feature for the items, to be able to easily see what items where availabel in the shop and improve test readability.

+At the time of submission:
+- no rubocop error - except GildedRose class over 30 lines.
+- all tests passed and 100% coverage

 ## Code Structure & Dependencies
 - Built with Ruby Version: 3.0.1